Who Brought the Floral Patterns to Bukovina?

 If you ever observed the Romanian traditional textiles from Bukovina, they have strong floral patterns, as you’ve probably noticed already.
 Roses are the most popular and prevalent motifs on tapestry, rugs, table runners, waist belts and peasant blouses.

-Looking back to the traditional designs in the early 20th century, they were predominantly geometric, sometimes combined with abstract geometric vegetal and floral patterns, stylized avian (birds) or anthropomorphous motifs (human shape).
+Looking back to the traditional designs in the early 20th century, they were predominantly geometric, sometimes combined with abstract geometric vegetal and floral patterns, stylized avian (birds) or anthropomorphous motifs (human figures).
 But the floral designs that we are used to see today are nowhere to be found.

 In his book, Folk Art in Bukovina, the Romanian researcher Tancred Bănățeanu mentions these designs as a late addition to the Bukovinean textiles.